anukritigoyal/supplychain/README.md

     --network trust
 ```

+Note: you can also add the peers here by the flag --peers tcp://(public endpoint of the second machine):8800

 ### Adding rest api and default transaction processors

 Open a new terminal window (or a screen session) and start the rest-api of sawtooth framework with: